 Once the tenant has vacated the premises, the tenancy agreement has terminated and they are no longer liable to pay rent.
 However, the landlord is entitled to make a claim for compensation for any period of lost rental that has resulted from the tenant moving out before the end of the fixed term.

 Generally, tenants are advised to only pay rent up until the date the keys are returned.
 From this point, the tenant will remain liable for reasonable compensation at an amount similar to rent.
 Generally, if the rent continues to be paid, there is less incentive for the landlord to locate new tenants.

 After returning the keys, tenants may attempt to recover their bond.
 Such bond claims may be adjourned depending on the circumstances.
 Tenants should monitor the landlord’s efforts to re-let the premises.
 Once new tenants have been found, the landlord can apply to VCAT for compensation.

-The landlord will be required to justify to VCAT the reasonableness of the amount compensation claimed.
+The landlord has to justify the reasonableness of the amount compensation claimed.

 If the tenant breaks a fixed-term tenancy agreement, the landlord can make a claim for compensation under section 210 of the RT Act for any loss or damage that results from the tenant ending their lease early.
 Such costs may include:

 • a re-letting fee (calculated on pro-rata basis);